Last Updated on March 17, 2021 by Julia Wilson

-Tabby refers to a coat pattern in cats which consists of dark swirls, stripes, spots superimposed on a lighter background of ticked (banded fur).
+Tabby refers to a coat pattern in cats that consists of dark swirls, stripes, spots superimposed on a lighter background of ticked (banded fur).

-The agouti gene controls whether the tabby pattern is expressed or not.
-The dominant agouti allele, with the symbol A will express the tabby pattern.
-The recessive a ‘hides’ the tabby pattern, to produce a solid (self) coat colour from the root of the hair to the tip.
-A cat must receive two copies of the recessive a gene (aa) to have a solid coat.
+The agouti gene controls whether the tabby markings are expressed or not.
+The dominant agouti allele, with the symbol A, will express the tabby pattern.
+The recessive a hides the tabby pattern, to produce a solid (self) coat colour from the root of the hair to the tip.
+A cat must receive two copies of the recessive ‘a’ gene (aa) to have a solid coat.

 Three possible outcomes dictate if the coat will be tabby or not, remembering that the cat receives a copy of each gene from the mother and the father.